polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 The term "Council" is used on a number of Substrate-based networks, such as [Kusama](#kusama) and [Polkadot](#polkadot) to refer to an instance of
 [the Collective pallet](../runtime/frame#collective) that is used as a part of the network's [FRAME](#frame)-based [runtime](#runtime).
-The Collective pallet defines a body of delegates chosen from a number of [approval votes](#approval-voting) for fixed terms.
-The Council primarily serves as a body to optimise and check/balance the more inclusive referendum system.
+The Council primarily serves as a body to optimize and check/balance the more inclusive referendum system.
 It has a number of
 powers:

 - introduce referenda with a removed or inverted (when unanimous only)